Rohingya refugees need your help as monsoon season peaks.

 They now face the monsoon season currently in its peak in Bangladesh; a season that has caused a lot of suffering and misery for refugee families residing in Cox’s Bazar district.
 Today, thousands need support and shelter to stay safe from possible floods and landslides.

-“I felt helpless.
-I didn’t understand where to go.
+“I felt helpless, I didn’t understand where to go.
 The water was rising so fast that we couldn’t go back.
 Most of our belongings were washed away.”
-Meher is a Rohingya grandmother who was affected by the monsoon last year.
+Meher, a Rohingya grandmother who was affected by the monsoon last year.

 Last year’s monsoon rains and floods tragically left many casualties among refugees and Bangladeshis, in addition to causing destruction and damage to thousands of shelters, medical centres, distribution points, roads and pathways.